Talin-Saini/Face-Segmentation/README.md

 - **Task:** Binary face segmentation
 - **Annotation Format:** Run-Length Encoding (RLE)

-> ⚠️ The dataset is not included in this repository.
+> ⚠️ The dataset is **not included** in this repository.
-> Please download it separately and update the dataset path inside the notebooks.
+> Please download it separately and update the dataset paths inside the notebooks.

 ---